This Day In Writing History

 After graduating from Amherst Academy in 1847, Emily Dickinson enrolled at the Mount Holyoke Female Seminary, which would later become Mount Holyoke College.
 She remained at the Seminary for only ten months.
 Some say that she had become ill and was homesick, others have suggested that she disliked the teachers and rebelled against the school's evangelical fervor.
 Whatever the reason, her brother Austin brought her home, where she took over the household, keeping house and cooking for the family.
 She enjoyed attending activities and events in town.

 A few years later, in 1850, Emily was devastated again by the death of a close friend.
-Leonard Humphrey, her former prinicpal at Amherst Academy, died suddenly of "brain congestion" at a young age.
+Leonard Humphrey, her former principal at Amherst Academy, died suddenly of "brain congestion" at a young age.
 Emily had other friends, including Susan Gilbert, her best girlfriend, who had been a classmate of hers at Amherst.
 Emily would write her over three hundred letters, more than she had written to anyone else.
-Their friendship was tempestuous, as Susan was often aloof and disagreeable, but she also played the role of Emily's muse and literary advisor.
-She would later marry Emily's brother Austin, but the marriage was not a happy one.
+Their friendship was tempestuous, as Susan was often aloof and disagreeable, but she also acted as Emily's muse and literary adviser.
+She would later marry Emily's brother Austin, but the marriage would not be a happy one.

 From the mid-1850s, Emily's mother became bedridden, suffering from various chronic illnesses.
 She demanded that one of her daughters remain with her, so Emily assumed the responsibility.
-The strain of having to care for her cold and emotionally distant mother, as well as keeping up with the household chores, took a toll on Emily's mind.
+The strain of having to care for her cold and distant mother, as well as keeping up with the household chores, took a huge toll on Emily psychologically.
 She began to withdraw more and more from the outside world, and became a recluse.